guiruggiero/guibot/README.md

 # 🤖 GuiBot scripts

-This repository contains automated scripts to crawl websites, check for appointments or items in stock, and provide notifications.
+This repository contains automated scripts to crawl websites for multiple purposes and provide notifications.

 1. **[Olympics Store checker](./olympics-store/)**
    - Checks the official Olympics online store for availability of items